Avelanda/MapYourGrid/docs/starter-kit.md

 **Where to go next?**

-* Do you want to map further open ending transmission lines in your country using iD?
+* Do you want to find and map further open ending transmission lines in your country using iD?
 Check out our [find open-ended Transmission Lines with Osmose](#find-open-ended-transmission-lines-with-osmose) in iD workflow.
 * Would you like to learn how to map power plants or substations with iD?
 Or are you interested in finding out how to use iD for in-field mapping?
 Check out our further [iD and Open Infrastructure Map Starter Kit](#id-and-open-infrastructure-map-starter-kit)

 !!!
 Warning